 - Use overloading principles.
 This will induce neural adaptation (i.e. changes with how your brain sends signals to your muscles).

 So, stop picking your accessory movements haphazardly and start being strategic with what range of motion you’re targeting.
-For example, if you want to target the top-end range of motion do a boarded bench press.
+For example, if you want to target the top-end range of motion do a boarded bench press or training with chains.

 Learn about our tried, tested, and true bench press accessories: 10 BENCH PRESS ACCESSORIES TO IMPROVE STRENGTH & TECHNIQUE.
 You may also want to try 9 HIGHLY EFFECTIVE BENCH PRESS ALTERNATIVES.